Why Design Thinking?

 The diagram of the Double Diamond maps the design process.
-It is based on a research study by the U.K. Design Council and dissects the design process in a simple graphical way by dividing it in four distinct phases: Discover, Define, Design and Deliver.
+It is based on a research study by the U.K. Design Council and dissects the design process in a simple graphical way by dividing it into four distinct phases: Discover, Define, Design, and Deliver.